Photodynamic therapy (PDT)

 • some head and neck cancers

-How you have photodynamic therapy
+How do you have PDT?

 You can have PDT in different ways.
 How you have it depends on where the cancer is in your body.
 There are 2 stages: